 - 17.1.1.
 Flat Walk - A. The flat walk should be true, bold, and four-cornered, with the forelegs moving straight in an elevated arc and should be accompanied by a pronounced and cadenced head motion. - B. The rear legs should follow through close to the ground, comfortably over striding the front tracks.
-Stiff-legged front or rear leg motion and an irregular gait, especially when entering the ring, are typical of the movement of a sore horse.
-The judge must immediately excuse any horse exhibiting this type of motion from the ring.

-17.1.2.
-Running Walk

-- A. The running walk should be the same general motion as the flat walk, but with additional speed. - B. The horse shall exhibit a smooth, gliding, overstepping, four-cornered gait, with greater stride and accelerated head motion. - C. The running walk should be a free and easy gait.
+Over stride can be described as the hind foot sliding over the front tracks.
+While over striding, the flat shod horse should not have any vertical action with its hocks and have forward motion. - 17.1.2.
+Running Walk - A. The running walk should be the same general motion as the flat walk, but with additional speed. - B. The horse shall exhibit a smooth, gliding, overstepping, four-cornered gait, with greater stride and accelerated head motion. - C. The running walk should be a free and easy gait.
 Horses exhibiting an exaggerated, hesitating way of going, with a tendency to point with the front feet, are not in form.
-Twisting of the hocks or stiff-legged rear leg motion shall also be considered a deviation from the true running walk, and a horse exhibiting these ways of going should be penalized.

-17.1.3.
-Canter

-- A. The canter should be smooth and straight on both leads, not walking behind but cantering on both ends with a rolling, rocking chair motion, comfortably in hand. - B. Exaggerated "pumping" of the horse at the canter is not considered good form.
+Twisting of the hocks or stiff-legged rear leg motion shall also be considered a deviation from the true running walk, and a horse exhibiting these ways of going should be penalized. - 17.1.3.
+Trail Walk - A. The Trail Walk is the slowest of the gaits.
+It is also commonly known as a "dog walk".
+It is a smooth four beat gait that should be performed in a very relaxed manner.
+The horse should be alert, but never nervous.
+This gait should be performed on a loose/draped rein in both English & Western divisions. - 17.1.4.
+Canter - A. The canter should be smooth and straight on both leads, not walking behind but cantering on both ends with a rolling, rocking chair motion, comfortably in hand. - B. Exaggerated "pumping" of the horse at the canter is not considered good form. - 17.1.5.
+General Information - A. The Walking Horse should move freely in each gait and proceed in a smooth, fluid, rhythmic manner. - B. At all gaits, the horse should be flexed at the poll with muzzle slightly tucked.

-17.1.4.
-General Information

-- A. The Walking Horse should move freely in each gait and proceed in a smooth, fluid, rhythmic manner. - B. At all gaits, the horse should be flexed at the poll with muzzle slightly tucked.
 Stiff front or rear leg motion; stumbling; bucking knees; lack of rhythmic timing; pointing or favoring a particular leg; the necessity for excessive pumping or bumping of the horse; or any tendency to rack, pace, or otherwise deviate from the true walk are not typical of the breed.
 The preceding mannerisms are not considered good form and shall be penalized in judging.